 (5) Model E presents two great antithetical Principles.
-These appear to mankind as personalised, imminent "gods."
-In their eternal war against one another, each Principle has directly created powerful instruments to aid its supporters in this plan.
+These appear to mankind as personlised, imminent "gods."
+In their eternal war against one another each Principle has directly created powerful instruments to aid its supporters in this plane.
 These tools and weapons have been given "personae" in order to make them immediately intelligible to the lesser races for whom they are intended, and they are keyed to react hostilely if used by a follower of the opposite Principle.
 (One ramification of this might be that there are weapons attuned only to mankind, others only to dwarves or trolls or what-have-you, and still others made to be used by other supernatural sub-entities.
-Characters would then have to be extremely careful of handling strange weapons!)
+Characters would then become extremely careful of handling strange weapons!)
+(6) Model F displays none of the above.
+In this world

 (6) Model F displays none of the above.
 In this world "magic" is a natural force with its own laws.
 There are no "real" supernatural beings, and life after death is only assumed but not demonstrable.
-An advanced sorcerer can transfer the personality patterns of a living being into certain substances, however, through the use of his magical "science."
+An advanced sorcerer can transfer the personality patterns of a living being into certain substances, however, through the power of his magical "science."

-(7) Model G is similar to the foregoing except more "science-fiction-y": there is now no magic and no "real" supernatural.
-The same effect can be obtained, nevertheless, through pseudo-scientific "explanations": electronic circuitry, gadgets, and "Science."
+(7) Model G is similar to the foregoing except more "sciencefiction-y": there is now no magic and no "real" supernatural.
+The same effect can be obtained, nevertheless, through psuedo-scientic "explanations": electronic circuitry, gadgets, and "Science."

 (8) Model H is the least tractable of all.
 It postulates an omnipotent, omniscient God who is innately "Good" (whatever that means from one place and time in history to another?).
-The very existence of "Evil" in such a universe is unexplainable, much less the need for "intelligent" weapons and other bric-a-brac.
-If God is "Good," why does he permit "Evil" to exist and oppose Him?
+The very existence of "Evil" in such a universe is unexplainable, much less the need for such physical aids to the Supernatural as "intellignet" weapons and other bric-a-brac.
+If God is "Good," why does He permit "Evil" to exist and oppose Him?
 One can argue that God created "Evil" to "test" mankind (a thoroughly anthropocentric notion), or one can beg the question and say that the purposes of the Almighty are unknowable and inscrutable to us, His limited creations.
 If God is all-powerful and all-knowing, He must know how the results of his "test" will come out - and so forth.
-The important point relevant to our problem is that if man has direct, hot-line access to God through prayer - and if God is "Good" (i.e. on mankind's side essentially) - then what need is there of physical devices: weapons, crucifixes, talismans, holy water, and the like?
+The important point relevant to our problem is that if man has direct, hot-line access to God through prayer - and if He is "Good" (i.e. on mankind's side essentially) - then what need is there of physical devices: weapons, crucifixes, talismans, holy water, and the like?
 On this one I pass.
-Go ask your friendly neighbourhood theologian.
+Go ask your friendly neighborhood theologian.